dsteinel/exiftool-google-takeout-helper-scripts/README.md

 This command will take the photoTakenTime { timestamp: '' } out of the .json associated to a picture and integrate it as EXIF data in the picture as DateTimeOriginal.
 See the "useful scripts" section below to find additional tags that you can add to this command to get more data back into your pictures.

 This is my main task to also include geo data from the json and inplement it in the media.
-This works with all media formats I tested so far (jpg, jpeg, heic, png, mov, mp4)
+This works with most media formats (jpg, jpeg, heic, png, mov, mp4).
+NEF files don't seem to work.

 ```
 exiftool -r -d %s -tagsfromfile "%d/%F.json" "-GPSAltitude<GeoDataAltitude" "-GPSLatitude<GeoDataLatitude" "-GPSLatitudeRef<GeoDataLatitude" "-GPSLongitude<GeoDataLongitude" "-GPSLongitudeRef<GeoDataLongitude" "-DateTimeOriginal<PhotoTakenTimeTimestamp" "-FileCreateDate<PhotoTakenTimeTimestamp" "-FileModifyDate<PhotoTakenTimeTimestamp" --ext json -overwrite_original -progress <directory_name>